 So let’s take those one at a time.

 So is there anything physically natural about a husband’s fascination with his wife’s breasts?
-Well, you might say no. That is not what breasts are for.
-But Proverbs 5:19 says: Let her breasts fill you at all times with delight.
-Be intoxicated always with her love.
-And Song of Solomon 7:7–8 are even more explicit, speaking of the woman: Your stature is like a palm tree and your breasts are like its clusters.
+Well, you might say no, that is not what breasts are for.
+But Proverbs 5:19 says, “Let her breasts fill you at all times with delight; be intoxicated always in her love.
+And Song of Solomon 7:7–8 are even more explicit, speaking of the woman: “Your stature is like a palm tree, and your breasts are like its clusters.
 I say I will climb the palm tree and lay hold of its fruit.
-Oh, may your breasts be like clusters of the vine.
+Oh may your breasts be like clusters of the vine.”

-I know that 1 Corinthians 7:4 says the wife does not have authority over own body, but the husband does.
-Likewise, the husband does not have authority over his own body, but the wife does.
+I know that 1 Corinthians 7:4 says, “The wife does not have authority over her own body, but the husband does.
+Likewise the husband does not have authority over his own body, but the wife does.”
 And the context there is sex.
-So what does that mean practically?
-Well, it means that both the husband and the wife have the right to say to the other: I would like to blank.
-And both of them have the right to say: I would rather not blank.
+So what does that mean, practically?
+It means that both the husband and the wife have the right to say to the other, “I would like to [fill in the blank].
+And both of them have the right to say, I would rather not [fill in the blank].
 And in a good marriage, the biblically beautiful marriage, both of them seek to outdo the other in showing kindness.